-TNC 640 iTNC 530 Available Not available Available Not available Switch via the screen layout key Switchover by toggle soft key Allowed everywhere, renumbering possible after request.
+Function TNC 640 iTNC 530 Datum table: Sorting function by values within an axis Available Not available Resetting the table Available Not available Switching the list/form view Switch via the screen layout key Switchover by toggle soft key Inserting individual line Allowed everywhere, renumbering possible after request.
 Empty line is inserted, must be filled with zeros manually Only allowed at the end of the table.
-Line with value 0 in all columns is inserted ■ Not available Available ■ Not available Available Not available Available With X/Y coordinates, independent of machine type; switchover with FUNCTION PARAXMODE Machine-dependent with the existing parallel axes Relative references in contour subprograms are not corrected automatically All relative references are corrected automatically BLK formPlane XY ZX YZ soft key if the working plane differs ■ BLK form Q12 = SGN Q50 Q12 = SGN Q50 • if Q 50 = 0 then Q12 = 0 ■ if Q50 >= 0 then Q12 = 1 if Q50 > 0 then Q12 = 1if Q50 < 0 then Q12 = -1 ■ if Q50 < 0 then Q12 = -1 Available Switch via the screen layout key Allowed everywhere, renumbering possible after request.
-Empty line is inserted, must be filled with zeros manually Not available Not available Not available With X/Y coordinates, independent of machine type; switchover with FUNCTION PARAXMODE Relative references in contour subprograms are not corrected automatically BLK form Plane XY ZX YZ soft key if the working plane differs Q12 = SGN Q50 if Q 50 = 0 then Q12 = 0 if Q50 > 0 then Q12 = 1
+Line with value 0 in all columns is inserted Transfer of actual position values on individual axis to the datum table using the keys Available in the Program Run Single Block and Program Run, Full Sequence operating modes Available Transfer of actual position values on all active axes to the datum table using the keys Not available Available Capturing the last positions measured by TS using the keys Not available Available FK free contour programming: Programming of parallel axes With X/Y coordinates, independent of machine type; switchover with FUNCTION PARAXMODE Machine-dependent with the existing parallel axes Automatic correction of relative references Relative references in contour subprograms are not corrected automatically All relative references are corrected automatically Specify the working plane during ■ BLK form ■ BLK form programming Plane XY ZX YZ soft key if the working plane differs Q-parameter programming: Q-parameter formula with SGN Q12 = SGN Q50 Q12 = SGN Q50 ■ if Q 50 = 0 then Q12 = 0 ■ if Q50 >= 0 then Q12 = 1 ■ if Q50 > 0 then Q12 = 1 ■ if Q50 < 0 then Q12 = -1 ■ if Q50 < 0 then Q12 = -1

-Function TNC 640 iTNC 530 Handling of error messages: Help with error messages Call via ERR key Call via HELP key Switching the operating mode while help menu is active Help menu is closed when the operating mode is switched Operating mode switchover is not allowed (key is non- functional) Selecting the background operating mode while help menu is active Help menu is closed when F12 is used for switching Help menu remains open when F12 is used for switching Identical error messages Are collected in a list Are displayed only once Acknowledgment of error messages Every error message (even if it is displayed more than once) must be acknowledged, the DELETE ALL function is available Error message to be acknowledged only once Access to protocol functions Log and powerful filter functions (errors, keystrokes) are available Complete log without filter functions available Saving service files Available.
-No service file is created when the system crashes Available.
-A service file is automatically created when the system crashes Find function: List of words recently searched for Not available Available Show elements of active block Not available Available Show list of all available NC blocks Not available Available Starting the search function with the up/down arrow keys when highlighted Works up to max.
+Function TNC 640 iTNC 530 Handling of error messages: Help with error messages ■ Call via ERR key ■ Call via HELP key Switching the operating mode while help menu is active Help menu is closed when the operating mode is switched Operating mode switchover is not allowed (key is non- functional) Selecting the background operating mode while help menu is active Help menu is closed when F12 is used for switching Help menu remains open when F12 is used for switching Identical error messages Are collected in a list Are displayed only once Acknowledgment of error messages Every error message (even if it is displayed more than once) must be acknowledged, the DELETE ALL function is available Error message to be acknowledged only once Access to protocol functions Log and powerful filter functions (errors, keystrokes) are available Complete log without filter functions available Saving service files Available.
+No service file is generated upon a system crash Error number selectable for which a service file will be generated automatically Available.
+A service file is generated automatically upon a system crash Find function: List of words recently searched for Not available Available Show elements of active block Not available Available Show list of all available NC blocks Not available Available Starting the search function with the up/down arrow keys when highlighted Works up to max.
 100000 NC blocks, can be set via configu- ration datum No limitation regarding program length Programming graphics: True-to-scale display of grid Available Not available Editing contour subprograms in SLII cycles with AUTO DRAW ON With error messages, in the main program the cursor is positioned on the CYCL CALL NC block With error messages, the cursor is positioned on the NC block in the contour subprogram that caused the error Moving the zoom window Repeat function not available Repeat function available